Marissa20051113/acc102-fintech-tool/README.md

 ## 7. Limitations & next steps
 Limitations:
-- Requires WRDS account for real data; simulated fallback is used for public deployment
+- Real data access requires a valid WRDS account; simulated data is used for public deployment
-- Analysis is based on historical data only
+- Analysis is limited to historical performance and does not predict future returns
-- Cross-company comparison may use simulated data if WRDS connection fails
+- Some financial indicators may be incomplete if Compustat data is unavailable
+- Analysis does not include macroeconomic factors or external market shocks

 Next steps:
-- Add real‑time price API integration
+- Integrate real-time stock price API for up-to-date market data
-- Expand to include more financial indicators (P/E ratio, free cash flow)
+- Expand financial indicators to include P/E ratio, P/B ratio, and free cash flow
-- Support more global FinTech companies
+- Include more global and regional FinTech firms for wider comparison
-- Add portfolio risk simulation and backtesting
+- Add portfolio construction and risk backtesting functions
+- Incorporate macroeconomic variables to improve explanatory power

 ---
 This project aligns with ACC102’s learning objectives of applying data analytics to real-world business problems.